Olivia-Murray/Olivia-Murray.github.io/essays/architecture-and-software-engineering.md

 Design patterns are great for beginner programmers.
 As a fairly novice programmer myself, I found that learning through design patterns is one of the better ways for me to learn.
 It allows me to get used to new terms and techniques.
 Using this template, I can then play around with changing it and adding to it, based on my needs, which are usually smaller projects.

 I would like to think of it that architecture students are doing something similar.
 They do not go and build a house their first day of class.
 They start off with building smaller model projects and can play around with different structures.
 The more I think about it, the more I see the similarities between architecture and programming.

+There are drawbacks to design patterns, as obviously, they cannot solve all problems.
+They cannot always be molded into the problem you are looking to solve, but are extremely useful when you find the right one.
+There may be certain trade-offs that come with using these patterns, so one should be conscious of this before using the pattern.

+Design patterns are an easy in for people like me who are still beginning their computer science adventures.
+It allows you to gain experience with larger projects without the hassle of recreating it from scratch.
+It is a general faster way of creating a startup application, and has many uses, but of course is not only limited to computer science.